Bilal-Ali-wdev/First-demo/README.md

 # First-demo
-This is only learning base training
+This is only learning base training.